J0shCIbad/CPSC240-x86AssemblyHW/HarmonicSum (240 HW 6)/README.txt

 Warnings:
 	New Warnings:
-	* Program checks input if it forms a valid triangle using Triangle Inequality Theorem (that any 2 side lengths summed is greater than the 3rd).
-If this condition is not met the input is considered invalid.

-	* Upon entering an invalid side length, the program dumps all inputs and prompts the user for all three side lengths once more.

-	* Upon entering three valid side lengths that do not form a valid triangle (under Triangle Inequality Theorem) the program also dumps the inputs and prompts the user for all three side lengths another time.
+	* This program uses two different algorithms for calculating H(n), depending on the size of n.
+		* For small numbers (n <= 5), the program uses the regular summation algorithm which runs in O(n) runtime complexity but retains maximum precision.
+		* For larger numbers (n > 5), the program uses the asymptotic expaansion algorithm which runs in O(1) runtime complexity even for the maximum input of n, at the cost of acceptible imprecision which decreases as n grows (|Error| < 1 E -10)

+	* The asymptotic expansion algorithm used for n > 5 is a very accurate approximation of H(n) at the benefit that it performs with O(1) constant runtime and space complexity.
+	This will explain the slight imprecision for any number n > 5.
+		* The error only decreases as n increases, since the value of the first terms:
+		H(n) = ln(n) + y (Euler-mascheroni constant), grows in accuracy for larger values of n.
+		* The error should only be at most, 1 E -10

+	* Because the program directly calculates H(n), it does not actually find intermediate values.
+	To fit the expected output, the program calculates the "intermediate" values separately, to simulate the program "summing" up to H(n).
+This adds to the runtime, however due to the O(1) time complexity and the "intermediate" values being only 10 intermediates printed, the time complexity remains O(1), but multiplied by a constant factor.

 	Repeating Warnings:
 	* Error checking on inputs utilizes scanf functionality.
 The program will continually prompt the user for a valid input until one is given.
-When an invalid input is given, scanf first tries to truncate the input or convert it to a double.
+When an invalid input is given, scanf first tries to truncate the input or convert it to a long integer.
-		* An integer input is accepted and converted to its corresponding floating point value.
+		* An input of "10sdcv" is truncated to 10, and accepted as 10
-		* An invalid input such as "TEN" can not be understood and is completely rejected.
+		* An input of "TEN" is completely invalid and rejected
-		* The inputs "1.0kfv", "1.asv", and "1oif" are all accepted as 1.0 since scanf will
-		truncate the invalid portion of the input.

-	* The printed floating point does not show all digits.
-However, the hexadecimal reflects the full value of the number.
-The decimal output shows less precision than its hexadecimal counterpart.
+		* An input of 10.01 is truncated to 10, and accepted as 10

 	* The module circle.asm contains PIC non-compliant code.
 	* The assembler outputs a non-compliant object file.